mph-/lcapy/doc/circuits.rst

 this can achieved to some extent by using Lcapy to convert a circuit to an AC model.
-Alternatively, a Laplace analysis can be performed with :math:`s` replaced by :math:`\mathrm{j} \omega` assuming that the initial conditions are specified to avoid a transient reponse at :math:`t=0`.
+Alternatively, a Laplace analysis can be performed with :math:`s` replaced by :math:`\mathrm{j} \omega` assuming that the initial conditions are specified to avoid a transient response at :math:`t=0`.